briandwendt/quickhop/README.md

 #### To Run Locally

-Download or clone this repo, then navigate to the `quickhop-mobile` directory and run
+Download or clone this repo, then navigate to the `quickhop` directory and run

     pip install -r requirements.txt -t lib/